section-engineering-education/engineering-education/articles/how-to-implement-motion-layout-animation-in-android-studio/index.md

 <iframe width="478" height="269" src="https://www.youtube.com/embed/h5VVlmBvPGE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Testing
 You can test the application by creating an APK and installing it on your phone.
-You will have completed this tutorial successfully if the ImageView zooms out and the button shifts from the bottom9 to the center of the screen.
+You will have completed this tutorial successfully if the `ImageView` zooms out and the button shifts from the bottom to the center of the screen.

 ![demo](/engineering-education/how-to-implement-motion-layout-animation-in-android-studio/demo.gif)